 3. Prepare to eat like a local

-From fresh coconut cream to eggplant, taro and cassava, volunteers in Fiji can enjoy home cooked meals with locally-sourced ingredients in the comfort of the volunteer accommodation.
+The cuisine in Fiji is infused from Indian and Asian influence.
+You can expect dishes like curry, roti, noodles, fresh coconut cream, eggplant, taro and cassava.
+Volunteers in Fiji can enjoy home cooked meals with locally-sourced ingredients in the comfort of the volunteer accommodation.
+You’ll likely try food that you have never heard of before so it’s essential to be open to trying new things!
 If you’re a keen foodie like me, you’ll also be in your element when visiting the local markets, with stacks of fresh pineapple, whole coconuts and mangoes sold by the plate full.
 Not to mention the mounds of fresh herbs and spices.
 Foodie heaven!

 4. Prepare to travel in your weekends

 It’s not uncommon for the volunteer house to empty out during the weekends with volunteers taking advantage of the pristine coast lines, beaches and rainforests.
+Common spots for volunteers to visit include the Pacific Harbour, Nadi or even taking a boat to go island hopping.
 Whether it’s endless scuba diving and snorkelling, hiking through the forests or just relaxing on the white sand beaches, Fiji has plenty to lure you away with in your free time.
-With that being said, just make sure you prepare by budgeting accordingly (volunteers find around US$100 per weekend trip is enough) and packing appropriately.
+With that being said, just make sure you prepare by budgeting accordingly (volunteers find around US$150 per weekend trip is enough) and packing appropriately.
 An extra towel is a must - even though it may take up extra room in your bag, I assure you will thank me for this later.
 A small backpack for the weekend is also a good idea, this way you can leave many of your volunteer things behind and travel light with only the essentials.
 Also don’t forget sunscreen (this can be expensive to purchase in Fiji), a sunhat, your swimsuit and your camera!

 5. Prepare to join a kava ceremony